egison/egison/README.md

 We can do non-linear pattern-matching against unfree data types in Egison.
 An unfree data type is a data type whose data have no canonical form, a standard way to represent that object.
+It enables us to write more elegant programs.

 ### Twin Primes